|This pleasant young man somehow wandered onto the set of What's My Line.|

 |Game show host John Charles Daly|

-We hunger for these things in our entertainment.
+We hunger for an element of risk in our entertainment.
 I can't help but think about Dave Chappelle's stand-up routine in which he discusses the infamous night in 2003 when magician Roy Horn was attacked by a tiger during a show in Las Vegas.
 "That's why we really go to the tiger show, right?"
 Chappelle says to the audience.
 "You don't go to see somebody be safe with tigers."

 These days, pretaped shows are the norm and live broadcasts are considered special events.
 This was not so in the earliest days of the medium in the 1940s, when virtually everything on TV went out over the airwaves as it was being made and relatively little was saved for posterity via crude kinescopes.
 A major change arrived in 1951, when Lucille Ball and Desi Arnaz had the foresight to film their sitcom I Love Lucy on 35mm stock, thus ensuring the episodes would be preserved for future reruns.